anttisalonen/progbook/js.rst

 3) A button indicating we'd like to make a guess
 4) Text indicating whether our guess is correct or not

 You may need to debug Javascript, for example if you make a typo, causing your program to not run correctly.
 How to debug Javascript depends on your browser.
 For example with Chrome, you can hit F12 to bring up the developer information panel.
 This shows any Javascript errors, for example.
+You'll also need to store the value to be guessed as a global variable, that is, outside any function.
+This ensures the value will stay persistent.

-You should now have the pieces you need to implement the guessing game.
+*Exercise*: Implement the guessing game.
 Good luck!
 Once you're done, or if you get stuck, you can take a look at the appendix to see an example implementation.

-Extra work: have the program count the number of guesses, and display the total number at the end.
+*Exercise*: Have the program count the number of guesses, and display the total number at the end.